-Designed to meet the needs of working adults, the Master of Arts with a Major in Integrative Studies is a 33-hour, 100% online program that is fast-paced, affordable and flexible.
+Designed to meet the needs of working adults, the Master of Arts in Integrative Studies is a 33-hour, 100% online program that is fast-paced, affordable and flexible.

 “We all come into contact with people whose lives differ from us, some in significant ways.
 We can learn to be the bridge that brings people and communities together.”